aws-geospatial/amazon-location-for-maplibre-gl-geocoder/README.md

 ### `buildAmazonLocationMaplibreGeocoder`

-Creates an instance of the AmazonLocationMaplibreGeocder which is the entry point to the other all other calls.
+Creates an instance of the AmazonLocationMaplibreGeocoder which is the entry point to the other all other calls.

 ```javascript
 const amazonLocationMaplibreGeocoder = buildAmazonLocationMaplibreGeocoder(client, placesIndex, { enableAll: true });